Pleosporales » Phaeosphaeriaceae » Parastagonospora

 Index Fungorum number: IF 804438; Facesoffungi number: FoF 11644, Fig. 1

-Parastagonospora is useful for pharmaceutical and medical industry as several VOCs is reported from Parastagonospora nodorum which exhibit phytotoxic, antibiotic, and self-inhibitory properties.
+Parastagonospora is useful for pharmaceutical and medical industry as several VOCs is reported from Parastagonospora nodorum which exhibit phytotoxic, antibiotic, and self-inhibitory properties (Muria-Gonzalez et al. 2020).

 Biochemical importance of the genus, chemical diversity or applications

 Parastagonospora produces wide range of chemicals.
 Chooi et al. (2015) reported that the SnPKS19 encodes the Polyketide Synthase for Alternariol Mycotoxin Biosynthesis in Parastagonospora nodorum affecting wheat.
-P. nodorum produces effectors like ToxA, Tox1 and Tox3 (Liu et al., 2012), phytotoxic α‑Pyrones (Li et al., 2018).
-Several alcohols and esters were reported in the VOCs mixture such as 2-methyl-1-butanol, 2-methyl-1-propanol, 2-phenylethanol and 3-methyl-1-butanol as well as polyketide mullein and other sesquiterpenes such as-elemene and eudesma-4,11-diene (Muria-Gonzalez et al., 2020).
+Parastagonospora nodorum produces effectors like ToxA, Tox1 and Tox3 (Liu et al. 2012), phytotoxic αPyrones (Li et al. 2018).
+Several alcohols and esters were reported in the VOCs mixture such as 2-methyl-1-butanol, 2-methyl-1-propanol, 2-phenylethanol and 3-methyl-1-butanol as well as polyketide mullein and other sesquiterpenes such as-elemene and eudesma-4,11-diene (Muria-Gonzalez et al. 2020).
 Veselova et al. (2021) reported multiple fungal necrotrophic effectors (NEs) (SnTox) that cause necrosis and chlorosis in wheat lines having dominant susceptibility genes (Snn).
-El-Demerdash et al. (2021) reported cytotoxic constituents from the wheat plant pathogen Parastagonospora nodorum SN15 such as isoleucinic acid derivatives and cis procuramine.
+El-Demerdash et al. (2022) reported cytotoxic constituents from the wheat plant pathogen Parastagonospora nodorum SN15 such as isoleucinic acid derivatives and cis procuramine.
 Outram et al. (2021) studied the structure and function of SnTox3 and showed that this effector causes cell death in wheat-lines carrying the sensitivity gene Snn3.

-Parastagonospora comprises 19 species known on several host plants such as Lolium multiflorum (Poaceae), Carex acutiformis (Cyperaceae), Phalaris arundinacea (Poaceae), Dactylis sp.
+Parastagonospora comprises 19 species known on plants such as Lolium multiflorum (Poaceae), Carex acutiformis (Cyperaceae), Phalaris arundinacea (Poaceae), Dactylis sp.
 (Poaceae), Leymus chinensis (Poaceae), Lolium perenne (Poaceae), Triticum dicoccum (Poaceae), Phoenix canariensis (Arecaceae), Phragmites sp.
 (Poaceae) and Poa sp.
 (Poaceae).
-One species Parastagonospora phoenicicola has been synonymized and transferred to Phaeosphaeria.
-Parastagonospora has wide geographical distribution such as Australia, China, Denmark, Germany, Italy, Netherlands, New York, New Zealand and Turkey.
-Parastagonospora may comprise many more species that awaits discovery.
+Parastagonospora phoenicicola has been synonymized and transferred to Phaeosphaeria.
+Parastagonospora is known from Asia (China), Europe (Denmark, Germany, Italy, Netherlands, New York, Turkey) and Oceania (Australia, New Zealand).
+Parastagonospora avenae is the causal agent of leaf blotch of barley and rye, and is considered as an important pathogen of oats (Cunfer 2000).
+Parastagonospora nodorum is a major necrotrophic pathogen of wheat causing leaf and glume blotch and it also infects barley (Cunfer 2000, Oliver et al. 2012).

 About Dothideomycetes